COAMFTE Accredited Online MFT Degree Programs

 2. Postgraduate Supervised Experience

 After graduation, prospective MFTs are required to complete a period of supervised clinical experience.
 The specific requirements vary by state but generally include 2,000 to 4,000 hours of supervised practice.
-This experience must be completed under the guidance of a licensed MFT and often needs to be finished within a certain timeframe after graduation.
+This experience typically must be completed under the guidance of a licensed MFT and often needs to be finished within a certain time frame after graduation.

 3. Application for Licensure